CumulusNetworks/cldemo-vagrant-netq2ea/README.md

 3) `vagrant ssh oob-mgmt-server`
 4) Once in the oob-mgmt-server, install the OPTA: (the .tgz is already on the box)

-`netq install opta interface eth0 tarball NetQ-2.2.0-opta.tgz key <config-key>`
+`netq install opta interface eth0 tarball NetQ-2.2.1-opta.tgz config-key <config-key>`
 - this step takes a few mins
 - config-key should be recieved from onboarding with cloud server

 5) Add CLI server to OPTA (and optionally, the network devices)

 `netq config add cli server api.netq.cumulusnetworks.com access-key <access-key> secret-key <secret-key>`
 `netq config restart cli`

 For network devices (leafs, spines, exit), you'll need to include `vrf mgmt` at the end of the `netq config add cli server` command:

 `netq config add cli server api.netq.cumulusnetworks.com access-key <access-key> secret-key <secret-key> vrf mgmt`
 `netq config restart cli`

 6) Provision the [cldemo-evpn-symmetric](https://github.com/CumulusNetworks/cldemo-evpn-symmetric) demo.
 We have to `cd ~/cldemo-evpn-symmetric`